nomemory/tutorial-java8-streams-lambdas/README.md

 * :white_check_mark: `() ->  { String s = “abc” ; return s + s; }` →

-*This is a valid lambda that returns the string:* `"abcabc"`.*
+*This is a valid lambda that (always) returns the string:* `"abcabc"`.*

 * :white_check_mark: `(List<String> list) -> list.isEmpty()`

 *This is valid lambda.
-In most of the cases there's no need to specify the type of the input parameters, as the type is inferred from the context.*
+In most of the cases there's no need to specify the type of the input parameters, as the type is inferred from the context.
+You could've ommited the types by simply writing: `(list) -> list.isEmpty`*

 * :white_check_mark: `() -> new Apple(10)`